 International Space Station swerves to dodge space junk

-MOSCOW, Dec 3 (Reuters) - The International Space Station performed a manoeuvre on Friday to temporarily swerve away from a fragment of a U.S. launch vehicle, the head of Russia's space agency said.
+MOSCOW, Dec 3 (Reuters) - The International Space Station (ISS) had to swerve away from a fragment of a U.S. launch vehicle on Friday, the head of Russia's space agency said, the latest in a series of incidents in which space debris have forced astronauts to respond.

+Calls to monitor and regulate space debris, or space junk, have grown since Russia conducted an anti-satellite missile test last month.
+This generated a debris field in orbit that U.S. officials said would pose a hazard to space activities for years.

+Dmitry Rogozin, head of Russian space agency Roscosmos, said on Friday that the ISS had been forced to move due to space junk from a U.S. launch vehicle sent into orbit in 1994.

-Dmitry Rogozin, who heads Roscosmos, said the station's orbit dropped by 310 metres (339 yards) for less than three minutes to avoid a close encounter with a fragment from a U.S. launch vehicle sent into space in 1994.
+Roscosmos said the station's orbit, in an unscheduled manoeuvre carried out by mission control, dropped by 310 metres (339 yards) for nearly three minutes to avoid a close encounter.

 Rogozin added that the manoeuvre would not affect the planned launch of the Soyuz MS-20 rocket on Dec.
 8 from the Baikonur cosmodrome in Kazakhstan and its docking at the ISS.

-Space debris, or space junk, consists of discarded launch vehicles or parts of a spacecraft that float around in space and risk colliding with satellites or the International Space Station.
+Space debris consists of discarded launch vehicles or parts of a spacecraft that float around in space and risk colliding with satellites or the ISS.

+In an opinion piece published in the Financial Times on Thursday, former NATO Secretary General Anders Fogh Rasmussen said Russia's destruction of the satellite last month risked turning space into a junk yard.

+"Unless we change course, the opportunities of space to improve our lives on Earth could be closed off for generations," he wrote.

-Space debris forced NASA on Tuesday to postpone a spacewalk placed to replace a faulty antenna at the ISS.
+Space debris also forced NASA on Tuesday to postpone a spacewalk to replace a faulty antenna on the ISS.
+Last month the ISS performed a brief manoeuvre to dodge a fragment of a defunct Chinese satellite.

-U.S. officials also said last month that an anti-satellite missile test carried out by Russia had generated a debris field in low-Earth orbit that endangered the ISS and would pose a hazard to space activities for years.
+In separate comments on Friday, Roscosmos said it hoped NASA chief Bill Nelson would visit Russia in the first half of 2022 to discuss further cooperation on the ISS.

 ((Gabrielle.Tetrault-Farber@thomsonreuters.com;))